sometimesdigital/sometimesdigital/posts/simulating-a-windows-98-desktop-app-with-javascript/index.md

 ---
-title: Simulating old Windows desktops programs with JavaScript and Tauri
+title: Simulating old Windows desktop programs with JavaScript and Tauri
 description: Return to the times when buttons were not afraid of showing feelings.
 date: 2023-08-08
 highlight: true